jtsang4/kill-the-newsletter/README.md

 # Kill the Newsletter!

+> This project is a complete reimplementation of [`leafac/kill-the-newsletter`](https://github.com/leafac/kill-the-newsletter) written in Go with first-class Docker deployment support.

 Kill the Newsletter! is a self-hosted service that transforms newsletter emails into Atom feeds.
 Create a unique inbox for each subscription, receive the newsletter by mail, and read it via feed readers or the built-in web UI.

 This repository ships a ready-to-use Docker image plus a `compose.yml` sample so you can run the HTTP and SMTP servers in either production or development mode.